jorgeluismireles/jorgeluismireles.github.io/index.md

 #### AsAsAsBsAsAsAt heptagons family

-Simple family of heptagons where each member can be described with a *single* positive real number **r**.
+Simple family of heptagons.
+Each member can be described with a *single* positive real number **r**.
 The heptagons have six identical angles **A**, six identical sides **s**, a seventh angle **B** and a seventh side **t**.
 In all these heptagons